 Welcome to Further Details, a series dedicated to ubiquitous but overlooked elements hidden on your favorite products.
 This week: a gender-based contrast more than a century old.

 Growing up, I always found it odd how different boys’ and girls’ bikes were.
 Mostly because I slid off the seat a few times trying to jump homemade ramps, and that little tube of padding on my BMX-style ride didn’t offer much protection for the family jewels.
-At those moments, I wished my bike had a step-through frame like the ones all the girls in the neighborhood rode, rather than a crossbar.
+At those moments, I wished my bike had a step-through frame like the ones some of the girls in the neighborhood rode, rather than a crossbar.

 This difference is reflected in pop culture, too, as bicycle scenes in everything from The Sound of Music to The Wedding Crashers showcase very different sets of wheels for men and women.
 Recently, I put out some feelers to learn why.
 The responses I got from male and female sources across the bicycling spectrum were very much in agreement.
 The reason, it turns out, originates with... fashion.